See your Wisconsin health insurance coverage options.

 How many people are insured through Wisconsin’s Marketplace?

-During the open enrollment period for 2023 coverage, 221,128 people enrolled in private individual market plans through Wisconsin’s exchange.11
+During the open enrollment period for 2023 coverage, 221,128 people enrolled in private individual market plans through Wisconsin’s exchange.27

-The surge in enrollment during these years happened largely due to the American Rescue Plan (ARP).
-Under the ARP – now extended by the Inflation Reduction Act – subsidies are more significant and accessible through the end of 2025.11
+This was the highest Wisconsin Marketplace enrollment had been since 2018, and enrollment growth in 2022 and 2023 was largely due to the American Rescue Plan (ARP).
+Under the ARP – now extended by the Inflation Reduction Act – subsidies are more significant and accessible through the end of 2025.27

 What health insurance resources are available to Wisconsin residents?